-37. With a view to providing more government job opportunities for non-ethnic Chinese, CSB will co-ordinate another comprehensive review by all Heads of Departments/Grades of the Chinese language proficiency requirements for all the grades of the civil service since the round completed in 2018.
+37. With a view to providing more government job opportunities for non-ethnic Chinese, CSB co-ordinated another comprehensive review by all Heads of Departments/Grades of the Chinese language proficiency requirements for all the grades of the civil service in end 2021.
 This is to ensure that such requirements are no more than necessary for performance of the job, so that non-ethnic Chinese would have equal access to government job opportunities like other applicants.